treysakazaki/rnet/docs/source/tutorials/modeling_roads.rst

 Modeling a Road Network
 =======================

-In this tutorial, we will create a two-dimensional road network model of Ichihara City in Chiba Prefecture, Japan.
+In this tutorial, we will create a two-dimensional model of the road network in Ichihara City.

 Materials
 ---------

 This tutorial requires the following materials:

-    - street map data of Ichihara City.
+    - street map data of Ichihara City (``ichihara.osm``).

 Procedure
 ---------